ShaoEnChiu/my-electron-app/readme.md

 ## Tech. stack

-1. [x] IPC from backend to frontend
+1. [x] IPC from backend to front-end
+2. [x] IPC from front-end to backend